NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels/refeeding_predicted_labels.md

 if all $$\theta_i$$ are uncorrelated.
 However, our models were obviously not uncorrelated as they had (almost) the same structure and, perhaps even more importantly, were trained on the same data.

-Some thoughts about the limiting behaviour: Assuming (the reasonable assumption) that our models form [consistent estimators](https://en.wikipedia.org/wiki/Consistent_estimator), it is to be expected that the risk of these models is in the limit not significantly better than the models after the first training iteration:
+Some thoughts about the limiting behaviour: Assuming that our models form [consistent estimators](https://en.wikipedia.org/wiki/Consistent_estimator) (which is reasonable), it is to be expected that the risk of these models is in the limit not better than the models after the first training iteration:
 Assume that $$0 < r_i < 1$$ is the models' risk before the $$i$$th iteration, i.e. $$1-r_i$$ is the share of correctly predicted labels at iteration $$i$$.
 Let $$n_0$$ be the size of the initial training set and $$n_i$$ be the size of the training set after the $$i$$th iteration, i.e. the models agreed on $$n_1-n_0$$ labels after the first training step.
 Then, in the second iteration, the models are (in expectation) trained with $$n_0+(1-r_1)(n_1-n_0)$$ correct labels and $$r_1(n_1-n_0)$$ wrong labels.
 If the models were to learn this data perfectly, the new risk would be the ratio between the number of wrong labels in the data training set and the size of the whole data set.
 We get the recurrence equation